Fluorescence-Tools/FPS/README.md

-# FPSv1
+# FPS

+## Overview
-The graphical user interface for the Fluorescence Positioning System (Nature Methods in 2012) is currently not actively developed.
+The graphical user interface and libraries of the FRET Positioning System (Nature Methods in 2012).

+FRET positioning refers to finding spatial positions and orientations of multiple structural subunits subject to a set of experimental FRET restraints.
+Each unit is assumed to have a known rigid structure.
+In addition to the restraints provided explicitly, clashes between subunits are taken into account.
+No other interactions (electrostatic, hydrophobic, ...) are considered.
+For comparable approaches see e.g. (Brunger et al, 2011) (also referred to as rigid body docking or rigid body MD).

+FRET screening is a complementary method of "filtering" a structure library with respect to agreement with FRET data.

+## Download

 The original MS-Windows software (v1.1) can be found in the "release" folder.
 This version was wrapped for the use on MacOS (tested in High Sierra 10.13.4).